-Shops have been doing inspections for as long as there have been cars, but they have always been recorded on paper.
-Digital vehicle inspections (DVI) are inspections performed by technicians using a tablet device to record the results.
-On some platforms, the inspection results are printed out and added to a shop management system (SMS) manually.
+Auto repair shops have been doing inspections for as long as there have been cars, but they have always been recorded on paper.
+Digital Vehicle Inspections (DVI) are inspections performed by technicians using a tablet to record the results.
+On some platforms, the inspection results are printed out and manually added to a shop management system (SMS).
 The best inspection software will store the results and recommendations directly to the customer's profile.
+Let’s take a look at the issues with traditional paper inspections and the benefits of DVIs for your automotive repair shop.

 “The main issue with paper inspection is no two inspections are created equal.” |

-If you work in a shop, you may know a service advisor who "cherry picks" the services they sell.
+If you work in a shop, you may know a service advisor who "cherry-picks" the services they sell.
 No one likes to hear the word no, and some services are easier to sell than others.
 Instead of suggesting the more expensive repairs, they only talk about the most pressing issues and let the customer know what they need to do to have the lowest ticket.
-They may think they are doing the customer a favor, but all they are doing is delaying the inevitable, and possibly pushing the customer to another shop once the issue becomes critical.
-So how do you solve these problems?
+They may think they are doing the customer a favor, but all they are doing is delaying the inevitable and possibly pushing the customer to another shop once the issue becomes critical.
+So, how do you solve these problems?
+Digital Vehicle Inspections.

 “The most powerful impact to the customer is being able to show them their car and what needs to be replaced and repaired,” Bud Wildman of Precision Auto and Tire Center said.
 “When service advisers send a report that’s well done, the questions are reduced, and the trust becomes very strong.
 The customer can recognize what we’ve done for them.
 The service advisors, as they sell the jobs, spend more time preparing the presentation, but they spend less time talking to the customer.”